 A final must-see location is the panoramic vista from the shaded, grassy east brow of the mountain.
 The route to the top is either a gravel road or hiking trail, both with moderate climbs, but the overlook of the Chattanooga Valley provides ample reward.

 Most anyone capable of a short hike can find something to like about Lula Lake.
 If you can handle a brisk uphill or two, you just may find yourself in love.

 Directions, Parking, and Regulations

-For more information on Lula Lake Land Trust and a schedule of open gate days and events, visit the Land Trust’s website, which includes a trail map.
+For more information on Lula Lake Land Trust, a schedule of open gate days and events, and to make reservations, visit the Land Trust’s website, which includes a trail map.

 Photo Credits (top to bottom): Rodger Ling, Chattanooga CVB, Fynn Glover